They prepared me to discipline myself through school and part-time jobs. I learned to put effort and time into what I was doing.

 As our 15th and most recent college graduate, Shelby earned a bachelor’s degree in Health Management Services with a minor in Psychology from Carlow University in December 2016.

 While her college days may be behind her, it is no surprise that when she reflects on her time spent earning her degree, her memories are a lot more than simply sitting in a classroom.
-In true Girls Hope fashion, Shelby juggled a multitude of extracurricular activities in addition to a full course load throughout her college career.
-Not only did she complete an internship at Northwestern Mutual, but she competed on Carlow’s cross-country team (for which she earned a scholarship), and was an active participant in a “talk-time’ program, where she built long-lasting partnerships with students around the world as she helped them develop skills in the English language.
+In true Boys Hope Girls Hope fashion, Shelby juggled a multitude of extracurricular activities in addition to a full course load throughout her college career.
+Not only did she complete an internship at Northwestern Mutual, but she competed on Carlow’s cross-country team (for which she earned a scholarship).
+She was also an active participant in a “talk-time” program, where she built long-lasting partnerships with students around the world as she helped them develop skills in the English language.
 Despite her busy schedule, Shelby still found time to mentor young women through Strong Women Strong Girls.

 “I enjoyed teaching them about women who have made a difference in the world,” Shelby explained.
 “I wanted to teach them that they could be one of those women, too.”

-Shelby attributes her passion for mentoring young girls to her own personal experience with the mentor she was matched with through Girls Hope’s mentoring program.
-While she is now a Girls Hope alumna, Shelby still maintains a close relationship with her mentor.
+Shelby attributes her passion for mentoring young girls to her own personal experience with the mentor she was matched with through Boys Hope Girls Hope’s mentoring program.
+While she is now a Boys Hope Girls Hope alumna, Shelby still maintains a close relationship with her mentor.

 “To this day, the mentor I was paired with and I still talk,” Shelby said.
 “She has reviewed my resume, given me recommendations, and has even helped me move out of my college apartment.
 With Strong Women Strong Girls, I tried to take what I have learned from my mentor and use it to be a positive role model for other young women.”